foliagecp/sdk/docs/thesaurus.md

 ## Foliage's adapter
 A Foliage application designed to abstract interaction with a software system allowing other Foliage applications to work with it as a part of platform's unified functional graph.

+## Signal
+Foliage signal is a stateful function's typename.
+To send a signal `S` to an object `O` means to call a stateful function with the typename `S` on object `O`.